 - tingling or discomfort in one or more areas of your body

-To determine the specific cause of your MNM, your doctor will need to compile your medical history in detail.
-He or she will also need to perform examinations and tests on your neuromuscular system and your reflexes.
-Two unrelated nerve areas need to be affected for a diagnosis of MNM.
+To determine the cause of your MNM, your doctor will ask you for a detailed medical history.
+They’ll also perform examinations and tests on your neuromuscular system and your reflexes.
+Two unrelated nerve areas must be affected for a diagnosis of MNM.
 Your doctor may recommend the following tests:

-- nerve conduction tests—a measurement of the speed of nerve impulses
+- nerve conduction tests: a measurement of the speed of your nerve impulses

 Additional tests may include:

 - blood chemistry tests

 - thyroid tests

 Treatment of MNM depends on the disorder that’s causing your condition.
 First, your doctor must determine the underlying condition.

 A neuromuscular neurologist will develop your treatment plan.
 You’ll also have a consultation with a rheumatologist if you have any diseases that involve connective tissue.
 An example of this type of disease is arthritis.

 - address the illness that is the cause of the problem